-This section contains an individual detailed analysis of each of the twelve alternatives utilizing the nine CERCLA criteria supplemented with appropriate NEPA values.
+This section contains an individual detailed analysis of each of the 12 alternatives utilizing the nine.
+CERCLA criteria supplemented with appropriate NEPA values.

-Also as a result of decisions reached by the representatives of the DOE, State of Kentucky and EPA, it was determined that the scope of the scope of alternatives for this FS will have the target contaminants of TCE, TCE DNAPL, TCE degradation products and 99Tc.
+Also as a result of decisions reached by representatives of the DOE, the Commonwealth of Kentucky, and EPA, it was determined that the scope of alternatives for this FS will have the target contaminants of TCE, TCE DNAPL, TCE degradation products and 99Tc.
 The detailed analysis also will be performed on alternatives containing a single applicable technology.
 These technologies were further broken down to applicable areas that included Primary Source Areas, Secondary Source Areas, and Dissolved Phase Plume Areas.
 The definitions of these groups as applied in this D2 document are: